 Before you Start

-- Be Honest with Yourself: If you have a hard time paying your bills on time, and you aren’t particularly organized, then mileage hacking might not be for you.
+- Be Honest with Yourself: If you have a hard time paying your bills on time, and you aren’t particularly organized, then award travel might not be for you.
 However, if you’re determined to have more travel in your life and aren’t scared of an excel spreadsheet, you’re efforts will be rewarded with tropical destinations.

 - Sign up for Reward Accounts: Joining frequent flyer and hotel reward programs gives you instant benefits such as discounts, point earning opportunities, VIP perks, and access to a larger networks of travel companies.
 We’d recommend signing up with these top players immediately: American Airlines, Delta, Southwest (hands down best rewards program in the world), United, British Airways, Hilton, Marriot, Starwood, IHG, and Club Carlson.
 Every time you book a hotel or flight, ask if that company is part of one of these programs, to accumulate points whenever possible.

 - Southwest Rapid Rewards: Our hands down favorite US domestic airline.
 The cheapest award flights of any carrier, two free checked bags, and NO-FEE cancellations up until 10-minutes before departure make Southwest #1!